gt-wunderhorn/gt-wunderhorn.github.io/README.md

 Wunderhorn also performs *automatic* error detection.
 In this example, the user has written an implementation of a function for finding the *least common multiple* of two integers.
-However, this particular implementation is partial.
+However, this particular implementation is problematic.
 Computing the LCM of 0 and 0 results in a division by 0.
 Wunderhorn finds this particular bug and alerts the user so she can fix it.